codecarson/scene7ize/README.md

 Converts local image paths in an HTML or CSS file to Scene7 paths containing dimensions and format info.

+Automatically assumes JPGs have been optimized, default quality is set to 100

 ## Installation

 Add this line to your application's Gemfile: